 3. Listen to each other

-The same goes for listening, so often we make the mistake of listening but not hearing people around us.
+The same goes for listening.
+So often, we make the mistake of hearing but not listening to the people around us.

-Which means we forget to hear those closest to us.
+Which means we forget to listen to those closest to us.
 When we are not heard, we feel distant and disconnected.
 That sensation doesn’t equate to a strong sexual bond.

 4. Keep sexual contact a priority

 Of course, prioritizing your sexual interactions and exploring your sexuality and sexual relationship together will keep the spark and chemistry flowing.

 We often don’t place much importance on this and the act of sex, wondering to ourselves – does making love strengthen a relationship?